Not My Baby

 "Not My Baby" is a song by Romanian singer Inna, released for digital download as a single by Global Records on 3 April 2020.
 It was composed by Inna alongside Lara Andersson, Michelle Buzz, Junior Oliver Frid, and Fridolin Walcher, while the latter received credit as a producer under his stage name of Freedo.
 The song was noted as being a hi-NRG-inspired dance-pop, deep house, EDM and Europop track, as well as a departure from the experimental and gypsy music-influenced sound of Inna's Spanish studio album, Yo.
-Inna had already retransitioned to a more electronic production prior to the song with "Bebe" in 2019.
-The lyrics of the former delve on a toxic relationship with a selfish and untruthful partner.
+Inna had already retransitioned to a more electronic production before the song with "Bebe" in 2019.
+The lyrics of the former delve into a toxic relationship with a selfish and untruthful partner.

-Music critics received "Not My Baby" with universal acclaim upon release, commending its sound, catchiness and Inna's vocal delivery.
+Music critics received "Not My Baby" with universal acclaim upon release, commending its sound, catchiness, and Inna's vocal delivery.
 For promotional purposes, an animated lyric video for the song was uploaded to the singer's YouTube channel on 2 April 2020, depicting her in different settings.
 The official music video was subsequently released on 24 April of that year, including Inna with a snake on her arm and holding a red apple in her hand in the biblical Garden of Eden as an allusion to the Christian belief of the original sin.
 A reviewer further pointed out similarities between the visual and the Snow White fairy tale.
 Commercially, the song peaked at number 33 on the Romanian Airplay 100 chart.
 Inna performed the song at the Untold OverNight event in May 2020.

 Background and composition

-For the creation of "Not My Baby", Inna enlisted a new team, with her contributing to the lyrics and composition alongside Lara Andersson, Michelle Buzz, Junior Oliver Frid and Fridolin Walcher; the latter solely produced the song under his stage name of Freedo.
+For the creation of "Not My Baby", Inna enlisted a new team, with her contributing to the lyrics and composition alongside Lara Andersson, Michelle Buzz, Junior Oliver Frid, and Fridolin Walcher; the latter solely produced the song under his stage name of Freedo.
 Global Records released "Not My Baby" for digital download as a single in various countries on 3 April 2020.
 An English language track, it stylisically marks a comeback to the sound of Inna's early-career releases and a departure from the Spanish experimental and gypsy music-influenced material on her sixth studio album, Yo (2019).
-Critical commentary noted "Not My Baby" to be a hi-NRG-inspired dance-pop, deep house, EDM and Europop song.
+Critical commentary noted "Not My Baby" to be a hi-NRG-inspireddance-pop, deep house, EDM and Europop song.

 Lyrically, the song touches on a past toxic relationship, in which the partner was attractive but selfish and untruthful.
 Lyrics from the verses include "It's not the way it was before, his touch was heaven" and "But every rose, it has its thorn", with Inna singing "He's not my baby, my baby, my baby now / He's not my baby, my baby wouldn't let me down" at the beginning of the refrain.
 Her voice is aided by a synthesized vocoder layer, and the production further makes use of a "melancholic" occasional piano.